 Let’s face it, networking is a big part of any successful career — and frankly, any successful life.
 After all, no man (or woman) is an island, and it’s often the connections we make with others that open the greatest doors in our lives.
 So why do we hate it so much?

 Turns out, a big part of our struggles with networking is when we think it’s all about what we will get out of it.
 Our me-first attitude is holding us back, when in actuality we should approach networking from a place of giving.
 But Networking Karma does more than simply change the mindset of how we approach networking with others.
 In easy to understand steps, entrepreneur and CEO Tolstoi-Miller provides you with a wide range of tips covering everything from speed networking to body language to crafting strong elevator pitches, and even “one weird tip” for using fashion to make yourself appear more successful.
-If you’ve ever wanted to walk into a networking meeting feeling confident and walk out a star, this book is for you.
+If you’ve ever wanted to walk into a networking meeting feeling confident and walk out a star, this self-help book is for you.

 18. Growing Influence by Ron Price and Stacy Ennis ⭐ Indie Spotlight